March 14, 2019

-Exemptions play an important role in Chapter 7 bankruptcy.
-The wildcard exemption, in particular, can be very useful to debtors trying to save a particular piece of property in Chapter 7 bankruptcy.
+Exemptions play an important role in Chapter 7 bankruptcy by allowing you to protect property in a bankruptcy case.
+The wildcard exemption, in particular, can be very useful.
+It can help you save a specific piece of property that you wouldn’t be able to keep in Chapter 7 bankruptcy otherwise.

-Read on to learn what the wildcard exemption is, and how it works in bankruptcy.
+Read on to learn more about the wildcard exemption and how it works in bankruptcy.

-(To learn more about exemptions and which states allow you to use the federal bankruptcy exemptions, see our Bankruptcy Exemptions topic area.)
+To learn more about exemptions and which states allow you to use the federal bankruptcy exemptions, see Bankruptcy Exemptions.

-Some wildcard exemptions are a fixed amount.
-Other states allow you to use any unused amount of a homestead exemption (an exemption that protects equity in your home) as a wildcard exemption.
-Some states provide both -- a separate wildcard exemption and the unused portion of a homestead exemption.
+Wildcard exemptions are a fixed amount.
+Some states also allow you to use any unused amount of a homestead exemption (an exemption that protects equity in your home) as a wildcard exemption, too.

-The federal bankruptcy exemptions also provide a wildcard exemption in the amount of $1,250 and up to an additional $11,850 of any unused homestead exemption that can be used for any type of property (as of 2016).
-The federal exemption amounts change every three years.
+The federal bankruptcy exemptions provide a wildcard exemption in the amount of $1,325 and up to an additional $12,575 of any unused homestead exemption and can be used to protect any property of your choosing.
+(11 U.S.C. § 522(d)(5).)

 These figures reflect April 1, 2019, federal exemption amounts.
 The figures are revised every three years, and will change again on April 1, 2022.